-- Synchronize with computer time sets the time from the clock on your computer. - Synchronize with NTP Server the camera will obtain the time from an NTP server. - Set manually this option allows you to manually set the time and date.
+- Synchronize with computer time sets the time from the clock on your computer. - Synchronize with NTP Server the camera will obtain the time from an NTP server every 60 minutes. - Set manually this option allows you to manually set the time and date.

-- If using a host name for the NTP server, a DNS server must be configured under TCP/IP settings.
-See Network > Basic TCP/IP Settings below. - To maintain accurate time after a reboot, synchronizing time with an NTP server is recommended as the network camera does not have a battery.
+If using a host name for the NTP server, a DNS server must be configured under TCP/IP settings.
+See Network > Basic TCP/IP Settings below.